-Finally, we have generated the corresponding spectrograms (frequency-time plots) and display the results in Figure \ref{fig:spectrogram}.
-The distinctive g/f-mode feature \citep{2018ApJ...861...10M} and its time evolution are clearly evident, as is the higher frequency ``haze," also seen in \citet{vartanyan2023}.
-Moreover, the f-mode frequency is slightly higher for the SFHo model, reflecting the more compact nature of its PNS core \citep{2018ApJ...861...10M}.
+Importantly, \newadam{we find that} the f-mode frequency is slightly higher for the SFHo model, reflecting the more compact nature of its PNS core \citep{2018ApJ...861...10M}.
 We also see the very early-time (first $\sim$50 milliseconds) ``prompt" convection signature that spans a very broad range of frequencies.
 This component is stronger than seen in \citet{vartanyan2023} due to the fact that the collapse phase of the calculations here was done in 3D, allowing numerical seed perturbations to grow to larger amplitudes at given post-bounce times than when this phase is simulated in 1D, and then mapped to 3D 10 milliseconds after bounce, as was the case in \citet{vartanyan2023}.